 You may also include any notes you’ve made about your child’s behavior, such as on their first day of school, during a visit to the hospital, or when in an unfamiliar environment.
 The notes taken during these independent incidents may also be factored into the complete autism assessment.

 Visit trustworthy websites that help you find out more about autism, the screening procedure, and timely interventions.

 Take Note Of Your Observations

-Since you spend most of your time with your child, your observations about your child’s behavior are crucial.
+Since you spend most of your time with your child, observing your child’s behavior is crucial.
 Some of the possible behavioral signs of autism include the following:

 - An inability to respond to their name

 - A preference for playing alone consistently

 - Any change in routine is largely upsetting

 - A fixation on a particular object or toy

 It’s important to note that children generally develop at different curves.
 Even if you observe some of the signs in the above list, it doesn’t confirm that your child has autism.
 As previously mentioned, only a trained specialist can diagnose this condition.